zedar/api-gateway/README.md

 -----------------------------

 API Gateway could play a role of single entry point for invocation of diverse services, either REST or WebServices.
-Unifies a way services are called.
+Unifies a way, services are called.
 Primary goals are:

 * all requests have to be handled asynchronously (no thread blocking);